twinnydotdev/twinny/docs/gateway.md

 what they cost.
 The prompt carries at most 24k characters of description and diff (larger patches are named but left out) and asks for at most 1,500 tokens back, to suit local models with small contexts.

+**Posting a review to the host.** A finished review has **post to GitHub** (or GitLab, Gitea, Bitbucket) with a choice of how the host should record it: a comment, a change request or an approval.
+GitHub and Gitea take all three as a review; GitLab posts a note and, for an approval, approves; Bitbucket posts a comment and, when asked, approves or requests changes.
+The review is posted with a footer naming the model and the commit, and the page shows when and where it went.
+Ticking **auto-post** on a repository posts every finished review as a comment without anyone pressing the button, which with **auto-review** makes a fully automatic first pass on every pull.
+A `review.posted` event goes out for the notifiers.

 **Reasoning models.** A model that thinks before answering (Qwen 3 and the like) is asked not to (`think: false`, which Ollama honours); a model